 The Hotel.
 Brussels is located on the fashionable Boulevard de Waterloo in central Brussels, where most world-renowned luxury lifestyle brands are located.
 The Grand Place and Brussels tourist center are within walking distance, the European Commission just a 10-minute drive away.
 The Hotel. is also just 20 minutes from Brussels International Airport and 8 minutes from South Station (Eurostar, TGV, Thalys).

 The 27-storey building dates from 1967 and was named ‘The Hotel.’ on February 1st, 2011, following the takeover by Pandox AB, the Swedish hotel investment company.
 The Hotel. offers 421 renovated rooms and suites, a super The Urban Spa & Fitness on the 23rd floor and “The restaurant by Pierre Balthazar” with an innovative food concept and bar & lounge on the ground floor.
-The interior is inspiring, stylish and innovative and regardless of what floor you are on, the view of The Hotel. on the city of Brussels is simply phenomenal.
+The interior is inspiring, stylish, and innovative and regardless of what floor you are on, the view of The Hotel on the city of Brussels is simply phenomenal.

 The rooms are well designed some offering an open bathroom so you can bathe whilst looking at the view.
 The decor is stylish whites and creams offset with dark woods and mirrors.
 The beds are very comfortable with mountains of pillows.
 The shower is both powerful and large shower and the CO Bigelow toiletries are a delight.
 If you opt for a Deluxe panorama room you will get access to the Club Lounge on the 24th floor with ever more breathtaking views.
-The Club Lounge also offers an excellent breakfast, afternoon snack and pre dinner drinks.
+The Club Lounge also offers an excellent breakfast, afternoon snack, and pre-dinner drinks.

 5. Hôtel des Galeries

 Hôtel des Galeries is located in Galeries Royales Saint-Hubert, a 19th century covered walkway.
-The royal galeries, in their original heyday, were centers of art and culture, attracting such francophone luminaries as Victor Hugo and Paul Verlaine.
+The royal galleries, in their original heyday, were centers of art and culture, attracting such francophone luminaries as Victor Hugo and Paul Verlaine.

 Conceived by Nadine Flammarion, of the publishing magnate family, the intimate boutique hotel’s industrial- and vintage-inflected style comes from the minds of two of Belgium’s top designers, who in turn sourced custom furnishings from local artisans—like carpets by Toulemonde Bochart and tables by Sylvain Willenz.